Hepatitis C medications: An overview for patients

 - reduce the risk of liver failure and the need for a liver transplant

 What does it mean to have a successful treatment?
 What is a Sustained Virologic Response (SVR)?

 In an untreated state, the hepatitis C virus infects the cells of the liver and then continuously lives there, making copies of itself that circulate in the bloodstream.
-When antiviral medications are used, they can destroy the way the virus reproduces.
-The amount of virus in the bloodstream then decreases.
+Antiviral medications can destroy the ability of the virus to reproduce, so the amount of virus in the bloodstream then decreases.
 The amount of virus in the blood is measured by a viral load (also called HCV RNA).

 Treatment is successful when the viral load drops to undetectable levels, which means the virus cannot be detected in the bloodstream at all.
 The viral load becomes undetectable during treatment and remains undetected after treatment has ended.
 If there is still no detectable virus in the blood 12 weeks after the end of the treatment, the treatment was successful.
 This is called a Sustained Virologic Response (SVR).

 A patient who has achieved an SVR is considered to be cured of the hepatitis C virus.